 - Students will finish their extended courses within the allotted course extension timeframe and will not enroll in any new courses except SOSC 100 during the Timeout.
-During a Timeout, students may also prepare for clinical experience, and/or work in a clinical placement, and/or engage in substantive school-related activities. - The exception to finishing extended courses is MDWF 584/5086 and MDWF 560/5060.
+During a Timeout, students may also prepare for clinical experience, and/or work in a clinical placement, and/or engage in substantive school-related activities. - The exception to finishing extended courses is MDWF 5086 and MDWF 5060.
 These courses will be put on an Incomplete status until the student returns from Timeout.
 No work may be completed in these classes during the timeout. - Students in Phase 2 who wish to continue clinical work while on a Timeout must have completed or be concurrently enrolled in CLNC 2010.
 Students in Phase 3 who wish to continue clinical work must have completed or be concurrently enrolled in CLNC 3010.
 All students continuing clinical work during a Timeout should select the "Continuing Clinical Placement" module in SOSC 100. - Students are required to show substantive engagement during a Timeout and will be enrolled in and must successfully complete within the trimester SOSC 100 Midwifery Student Success (.5 credit).
 No extensions will be allowed for this course. - SOSC 100 is a pass/fail course.
 The student must earn a pass to be given another Timeout opportunity during their tenure at MCU. - Please note that this course will count towards elective credits.
 If you have already fulfilled the required elective credits, this course will exceed the number of credits required towards graduation.
 Financial Aid recipients, please note that this course will count towards your next disbursement.
-Financial Aid funds will not cover more than 121.5 credits per the BSM program and 32 credits per the MSM program - Timeouts can be requested before the first day of the trimester and no later than the end of the add/drop period. - The student will be exempt from the Cost of Program for the trimester they are taking the Timeout.
+Financial Aid funds will not cover more than 121.5 credits per the BSM program and 32 credits per the MSM program - Timeouts must be requested during the final month of the term prior and no later than the end of the add/drop

+- period of the term in which they plan to take the timeout. - The student will be exempt from the Cost of Program for the trimester they are taking the Timeout.
 Any Annual Student fee, previous Cost of Program, and or any unpaid balance is due in full according to the student's Payment Plan Agreement before the Timeout will be approved. - Financial Aid recipients please note that SAP will be evaluated during the Timeout. - VA students please contact MCU's VA/Private Loans office once your Timeout has been requested.
 If a Timeout is approved funds will not be requested for the trimester.